At Sudbury Dental Group, dentists perform laser frenectomies for our Sudbury patients.

 During a frenectomy, our dentists surgically remove a frenum (a small flap of skin) inside the mouth.

-For babies, children and adults with a frenum may find their oral function is restricted if the frenum is too tight or short, or limits movement in the mouth.
+Babies, children and adults with a frenum may find their oral function restricted if the frenum is too tight or short, or limits movement in the mouth.
 This is commonly referred to as tongue-tied, lip-tied, or cheek-tied.

-Newborns can develop tongue tie, which can impact their feeding efficiency.
+Newborns can develop tongue ties, which can impact their feeding efficiency.
 This can result in slow weight gain or even weight loss for your baby.

 At Sudbury Dental Group, we can perform a laser frenectomy on your infant to correct issues caused by the frenulum, with minimal pain and risk of infection.